ragunath1242001/tsg_semantic_observability-demo/README.md

 ### Tools

 The tools folder contains the tools that can be used to enhance the TSG.
 At the moment of writing, only the CLI tool is added in here, which can be used to deploy (a subset of) components of the TSG very easily on Kubernetes.

+### Website

+The website folder contains the documentation for each of the components (in the `docs` subfolder) and the Docusaurus code for hosting the documentation as a website, available at [https://tsg.dataspac.es](https://tsg.dataspac.es).

 ## Issues